urani-trade/solana-dev-onboarding-rs/demos/backend/07_transfer_hooks_vesting/README.md

 <br>

-* In this demo, we use `transfer_hooks` to implement a program where users gradually gain token access (and restricting the number of tokens that can be transferred from the owner's associated token account (ATA)):
+* In this demo, we use `transfer_hooks` to implement a program where users gradually gain token access (and restrict the number of tokens that can be transferred from the owner's associated token account (ATA)):

 <br>